Abandoned mobile home in Hollywood sparks community concern - ExBulletin

 Abandoned mobile home in Hollywood sparks community concern

-Hollywood, SC (WCBD) – An abandoned mobile home has been left along Davison Road for months according to residents who live in the area.
-Hollywood locals are expressing concern over this unsightly abandoned trailer.
+Hollywood, SC (WCBD) – An abandoned mobile left along Davison Road for months in the Hollywood community is causing concern among residents who live in the area.

 It’s hard to miss, and aside from the obvious aesthetic issues, many locals fear it poses a threat to the environment.